 You may want to empty and refill large troughs more often in the summer.
 Large reservoirs of water will heat up to the ambient temperature, making it less appealing for horses to drink.
 If you dump and refresh the water regularly, the water will stay cooler and most horses will drink a little more.
 Many of our tips for keeping water troughs from freezing in the winter actually work well to keep troughs cooler, more refreshing, and slower to grow algae in warm summer months.

 If your horses are drinking much more you’ll need to be paying attention to electrolytes.
 Most horses, most of the time don’t need additional electrolytes, supplementing them can potentially do harm.
 But if your horse is sweating intensely for long periods due to exercise or summer heat you may want to add electrolytes.
 They can be purchased online or at feed stories and added as a supplement to feed, but in the summer months, we prefer to offer electrolytes via Gatorade.
-A Gatorade singles packets are a great way to add some electrolytes to a bucket at home or on the road.
+Gatorade single-serve packets are a great way to add some electrolytes to a bucket at home or on the road.

 Soak hay to boost water intake